 A graduate of Birmingham University (Law/French) with a diploma in French law from the University of Limoges, who went on to gain the Lord Justice Holker and Mars-Jones awards from Gray’s Inn.
 Practised for 15 years as a tenant at Linenhall Chambers in Chester, specialising in crime, regulatory work, housing law.
 In 2014, gained a Masters degree in Canon law, which included the study of racially and religiously-aggravated offending.
 Joined Citadel in April 2017.

-Instructed by both prosecution and defence in a wide variety of criminal work at Crown Court and Appellate level, including homicide and other non-fatal violent offences, substantial drug supply cases, fraud and other offences of dishonesty, rape and other sexual offences against adults and children.
+Instructed by both prosecution and defence in a wide variety of criminal work at Crown Court and Appellate level, including homicide and non-fatal violent offences, substantial drug supply cases, fraud and other offences of dishonesty, rape and other sexual offences against adults and children.

 A grade 4 CPS prosecutor, with ‘rape panel’ accreditation.
 Has experience of cases aggravated on the grounds of discrimination by reason of race, religion, disability or sexual orientation.
 Regularly represents defendants who are vulnerable by reason of youth, mental illness or learning difficulties.
+Experienced in s.28 cases and those involving the assistance of an intermediary.

 - Prosecuted a National Crime Agency case concerning a man charged with sexual offending via the internet, where almost 9000 victims had been identified, internationally.